Santa Croce

 In the hallway near the bookstore, notice the photos of the devastating flood of 1966.
 Inside the museum, they had a great video about the flood and how so many art pieces were lost.
 Here is just a little clip of that video.

-The Tombs on the Floor
+Tombs on the Floor

 A Little Humor Too…

 We don’t usually laugh in church but we just couldn’t help ourselves this time.
 If you have ever seen the movie “Letters to Juliet” from 2010, you know how they go looking for “Lorenzo Bartalini.”
-Well, we were walking down this hallway and Gary points to the statue, “Hey look, we found Lorenzo!”
+Well, we were walking down this hallway and Gary pointed to the statue, “Hey look, we found Lorenzo!”
 We laughed for about ten minutes!

 Simple stunning !
 The architecture, the brilliance, the tomb, the spiritual experience in this place is got to be bliss !